-NOTICE IS HEREBY GIVEN that the annual meeting of shareholders (the "Meeting") of Stella-Jones Inc. (the "Corporation") will be held online through a live audio webcast at https://web.lumiagm.com/457484504 on Wednesday, May 11, 2022 at 10:00 a.m.
-(Montréal time), for the purposes of:
+NOTICE IS HEREBY GIVEN that the annual meeting of shareholders (the "Meeting") of Stella-Jones Inc. (the "Corporation") will be held on Wednesday, May 10, 2023 at 10:00 a.m.
+(Montréal time) as a hybrid meeting, in person at 1250 René-Lévesque Ouest, suite 3610, Montréal, Québec, Canada, and online via live webcast at https://web.lumiagm.com/409221430, for the purposes of:

-- 1. receiving the management report and the consolidated financial statements of the Corporation for the financial year ended December 31, 2021, as well as the independent auditor's report thereon; - 2. electing directors; - 3. appointing auditors and authorizing the directors to fix their remuneration; - 4. holding an advisory vote on the Corporation's approach to executive compensation; and - 5. transacting such other business as may properly be brought before the meeting.
+- 1. receiving the management report and the consolidated financial statements of the Corporation for the financial year ended December 31, 2022, as well as the independent auditor's report thereon; - 2. electing directors; - 3. appointing auditors and authorizing the directors to fix their remuneration; - 4. holding an advisory vote on the Corporation's approach to executive compensation; and - 5. transacting such other business as may properly be brought before the meeting.